5 Things That Should Be Part of Every Kid’s Hockey Experience

 Share This :

-To choose 20 players, the kids were divided into six teams.
-They then completed two skills sessions (or practices), and two games over one weekend.
+The kids were divided into six teams as part of the selection process, only 20 players are chosen out of the 100 who are evaluated.
+They then completed two skills sessions and two games over one weekend.
 The camp organized by Hockey Alberta was one of eight across the province.
 And it was different than anything else I’d experienced as a hockey dad.

 The realization that this was a special hockey experience sank in during a conversation with another father on the last day of the camp.
-We both agreed that this was “how hockey should always be.”
+We both agreed that “this is how hockey should always be.”

-We talked about what made it so positive.
-From there, this list of what should be part of every kid’s hockey experience was born:
+We talked about what made it so positive and impactful.
+And from there, this list of what we believe should be part of every kid’s hockey experience was born:

 1. Highly Active Skills-Based Practices